 You are responsible for reading all instructions in each question and to follow them carefully!
 You must make sure you are writing exact output as is shown in homework!
 Be careful to use correct upper/lower case, commas, etc. in your output.
 In order to simplify things, we have marked all output in green and all user output in yellow.

-The program should ask the user enter a number: It then reads a positive whole number less than 100.
+Write a program that receives a positive integer less than 100 (double-digit number), by the following message: enter a number:

+The program shall then print a message according to the following :

 If all the digits which make up the number are odd, then print the message odd digits only and then the sum of the digits.